nobleman97/bird-devops-challenge/README.md

 ## Extra Features
 - **Pod Autoscaling:** Pod autoscaling was enabled for both APIs.
 I included it as part of the helm charts I created for each API.
 - **Security:** Access to servers was locked down to only my CIDR range.
 All nodes were placed in private subnets and access to application exposed via ingress.
+- **Nodes Auto-Join Cluster:** Upon provisioning, worker nodes auto-join cluster.
+This process was automated using Bash scripts and s3 bucket.

 <br/>